joseph-roque/CSI2132-Restaurants/README.md

 - Add a restaurant/location
 - Edit navbar.php so that it toggles Login/Logout and name of user (with link to profile)
 - Fix menu item ratings not working
-- CHANGE RESTAURANT LINKS ON INDEX PAGE!
 - Show multiple MOST RECENT REVIEWS on index
+- Fix pictures on index page

 ## Design To-Do
-- Complete Google Maps embed in Restaurant page
 - Create View Rating page
 - Create Menu Item page?
 - Create Menu Item Review page